AlanenR/satellite-data-subscription-service/README.md

 * **Favorites List:** Users can add and remove satellite data records to their favorites list.
 * **Admin Panel:** Admin users can add and delete satellite data records.
 They can also manage which data records are available for each subscription.

-**Update 22.9.2023:**
+**Update 8.10.2023:**
-This repository contains the basic project structure and setup.
-You can test the project setup and run the provided commands, but please note that this is a minimal project template without specific functionality implemented yet.
+This repository contains the basic project structure and setup with some placeholder text.
+You can test the project setup and run the provided commands, but please note that this is a basic overview for the project without specific functionality implemented yet.

 ## Set up